 Does it get any cozier than mohair?
 This pattern comes with instructions for three different accessories: the wrap, shawl, and a scarf.
 The twisty cables give the wrap, even more, warmth and texture.
 If you wear a lot of neutral colors, a cable wrap like this can also bring a pop of much-needed color!

 Can’t get enough wraps?
-Bluprint has plenty of classes to help you add to your wardrobe.
+Craftsy has plenty of classes to help you add to your wardrobe.

 - Kristin Omdahl can show you how to make Sweetheart Shawls that pair well with your winter coat — and even look great when worn alone.